-Your Tapback is visible to everyone in the conversation who is using iMessage with macOS Sierra or iOS 10.
+Your Tapback is visible to everyone in the conversation who is using iMessage with macOS Sierra or later or iOS 10 or later.
 Other iMessage users see "Liked" or "Laughed at" or "Emphasized," for example, followed by the text of that message.

-iPhone, iPad, and iPod touch also have Tapback, as well as other message effects that are available only on those devices.
+iPhone, iPad, and iPod touch also have Tapback, as well as other message effects available only on those devices.
 Most such affects look the same on your Mac when you receive them.
 Others appear as a description of the effect, such as ”(sent with Loud Effect).”

 Send text messages to anyone from your Mac

 If you have an iPhone with a text messaging plan, learn how to set up text message forwarding so you can send and receive SMS and MMS messages from your Mac.